luke-jiang/CS_510/proj2-skeleton/jiang700_yin93/proj_sub.md

 - test3 with threshhold=(3,65): 144 missing, 198 extra and 253 total.
 - test3 with threshhold=(10,80): 8 missing, 11 extra and 25 total.

-Please check the README file to see more details on how to run the code for this part.
+Please check the README file in the part D folder to see more details on how to run the code for this part.